pytchlang/pytch-tutorials/catch-apple/tutorial.md

 * Do we need more explanation over `forever` vs `while True:`, or can WHILE TRUE be a magic spell for now?

-* Are the Scratch fragments useful?
-Some way to automate their creation?

 * Say how params in ()s are like putting values/variables into the 'holes' in Scratch blocks.

-* For clamp rightward movement, say what the red(-) and green(+) diff blocks are.
-(In _Keep the bowl on the stage_.)

 * Change transitive verb "launch" to "drop" throughout.